sdss/mangadap/docs/development.rst

 parameters.
 For help with the high-level interaction with the DAP parameters, see the description of its :ref:`execution`.

-However, we have also specifically constructed the low-level, core algorithms in a way that is largely agnostic to the data being analyzed.
+We have also recently abstracted the input to the DAP to allow for custom :class:`mangadap.datacube.datacube.DataCube` objects to be provided by the user, enabling the DAP to analyze non-MaNGA data; see :ref:`datacube`.

+Additionally, we have constructed the low-level, core algorithms in a way that is largely agnostic to the data being analyzed.
 This should allow users to use DAP methods/classes in new scripts tailored to their own needs and analysis of non-MaNGA data.
+For example, we demonstrate :ref:`fitonespec` using the DAP fitting modules.

 We are very interested in having the community building on the existing DAP algorithms.
 As a means of introducing some of the nuances of its structure, the following is list of some of the guidelines we tried to follow in the development of the code:

- - Minimize code repetition by isolating repeated functionality into a flexible function or class.
+ * Minimize code repetition by isolating repeated functionality into a flexible function or class.
- - Provide utility level classes that ease interaction with the input and output data.
+ * Provide utility level classes that ease interaction with the input and output data.
- - Provide utility level classes that ease inclusion of new spectral template libraries, emission-line parameters, and spectral-index paraemters for use in the main analysis classes.
+ * Provide utility level classes that ease inclusion of new spectral template libraries, emission-line parameters, and spectral-index parameters for use in the main analysis classes.
- - Compartmentalize analysis into low-level functions that are independent of the specifics of the MaNGA data.
+ * Compartmentalize analysis into low-level functions that are independent of the specifics of the MaNGA data.
- - Generalize the interfaces of these low-level functions such that they can be incorporated into user-level scripts.
+ * Generalize the interfaces of these low-level functions such that they can be incorporated into user-level scripts.
- - Where possible and appropriate, ensure the low-level functions operate on arrays of spectra that can effectively be considered independent of one another.
+ * Where possible and appropriate, ensure the low-level functions operate on arrays of spectra that can effectively be considered independent of one another.
- - Minimize hardcoded behavior in favor of parameter files.
+ * Minimize hard-coded behavior in favor of parameter or configuration files.
- - Provide an infrastructure that includes hooks for user-provided functions to override the base-level DAP analysis functions while still maintaining the output DAP datamodel.
+ * Provide an infrastructure that includes hooks for user-provided functions to override the base-level DAP analysis functions while still maintaining the output DAP datamodel.
- - Use an `astropy.io.fits.HDUList`_ object as the primary interface to the high-level classes to generalize interaction and allow them to be directly written to their reference fits files with a well formed datamodel.
+ * Use an `astropy.io.fits.HDUList`_ object as the primary interface to the high-level classes to generalize interaction and allow them to be directly written to their reference fits files with a well-formed datamodel.

 .. _templatelibrary-dev-example: